dgarlitt/karma-nyan-reporter/README.md

 In this release
 -----------
- - Fix for issue #16 - Added an option to only render the graphic after all tests have finished running.
+ - Fix for [issue #23](https://github.com/dgarlitt/karma-nyan-reporter/issues/23) - Total tests count is different from other reporters